-With [WE] (Ambience priority), you can slightly increase the intensity of the image's warm color cast when shooting a tungsten-light scene.
-If you select [WEW] (White priority), you can reduce the intensity of the image's warm color cast.

-If you want to match the Auto white balance of previous EOS DIGITAL camera models, select [WE] (Ambience priority).
+With [AWE] (Ambience priority), you can slightly increase the intensity of the image's warm color cast when shooting a tungsten-light scene.
+If you select [WE w] (White priority), you can reduce the intensity of the image's warm color cast.
+If you want to match the Auto white balance of previous EOS camera

-¶ Select [♠4: White balance].
+Select [4: White balance].